vidjil/vidjil/doc/locus.md

 Note that the Vidjil web application can also display recombinations detected by other software, as long as this information is provided in the `.vidjil` file computed by such other software.

+## Others species

+Some other species are included on public server.
+You can also get them on the vidjil project.
+If you need a new one not already present, you can [contact us]().

+For the moment, available species are:

+* Homo Sapiens
+* Gallus Gallus
+* Rattus Norvegicus
+* Mus Musculus
+* Sus Scrofa